Root Awakening

 He withdrew his hand.

 Sat with the present moment instead.
 The amber light.
-The particular smell of the bar — something herbal and slightly sweet, the kava mixing with whatever Manny used to clean the wood.
+A faint smell of herbs and kava, mixing with whatever Manny used to clean the wood.
 The ambient music in its slow cycle.
 Alex beside him, steady and undemanding as weather.

 His hand moved again.
 Not to the phone.